cometbft/cometbft/docs/app-dev/indexing-transactions.md

 would be equal to the composite key of `jack.account.number`.

-By default, Tendermint will index all transactions by their respective hashes and height and blocks by their height.
+By default, CometBFT will index all transactions by their respective hashes and height and blocks by their height.

-Tendermint allows for different events within the same height to have equal attributes.
+CometBFT allows for different events within the same height to have equal attributes.

 ## Configuration